aerogear/keycloak-connect-graphql/README.md

 * `examples/authMiddlewares` - Shows usage of the `auth` and `hasRole` middlewares.
 * `subscriptions` - Shows basic subscriptions setup, requiring all subscriptions to be authenticated.
 * `subscriptionsAdvanced` - Shows subscriptions that use the `auth` and `hasRole` middlewares directly on subscription resolvers.

+> NOTE: Examples using unrelased code that needs to be compiled before use.
+Please run `npm run compile` to compile source code before running examples.

 ## Setting up the Examples